nymag/dollar-slice/readme.md

 If you're using `DS.controller()` in a systemic way – e.g. for "components" or "modules" on a page – it is often convenient to write a "controller initialization" service.
 Such a service would loop once through the DOM and call `DS.get('name', el);` for each component/module it found.
 Depending on where you call it, this can give a huge advantage in speed and prevent waiting for third-party dependencies.

-Here's an example of calling a 'components' service when our _final.min.js_ file is finished loading:
+Here's an example of manually kicking off a 'components' service when our _final.min.js_ file is finished loading:

 ```js
 setTimeout(function () {